 Carl Cruz Collection

-Abolitionist Jane Ador Major (1814-1888) and her husband, the Reverend William Jackson, secretly sheltered freedom seekers along the Underground Railroad.
-In support of Black regiments in the Civil War, Jane founded the Eleventh Grand Army of the Republic (GAR) sewing circle circa 1860 in New Bedford.
-GAR sewing circles raised money, gathered supplies, and aided families.
+Abolitionist Jane Adora Major Jackson (1814-1888) and her husband, the Reverend William Jackson, secretly sheltered freedom seekers along the Underground Railroad.
+In the fight against slavery, Jane was one of the founders of a community sewing circle circa 1860 in New Bedford, later named the Jane Jackson Sewing Circle.

-Jane Major’s ancestors were of the Mattaponi Indian Tribe of coastal Virginia.
-Her parents, Thomas Major and Annise Jackson, moved their family of five children to Philadelphia, Pennsylvania in the 1830s.
-There, Jane met William Jackson, born a freeman of color.
-He was a social activist with a passionate determination to become a minister.
+Jane Adora Major’s parents, George and Annis Major, were of coastal Virginia.
+Jane met William Jackson, born a freeman of color at the Philadelphia Baptist Church.
+He had a passionate determination to become a minister.
 Jane, age 22, and William, age 18, married in Philadelphia on May 25, 1837.
-William was called as the fifth minister (1841-1851) of the African Baptist Church of Blockley Township, Pennsylvania.
+William was called as the fifth minister of the African Baptist Church of Blockley Township, Pennsylvania.

-When William was called to be the pastor of New Bedford’s Salem Baptist Church, Jane remained in Philadelphia to care for their children for 10 years.
+When William was called to be the pastor of New Bedford’s Second Baptist Church from 1851-52, Jane remained in Philadelphia to care for their children, three of whom were ill.
 They were the parents of five sons and four daughters.
-Between the 1840s and the mid-1850s the family grieved the deaths of six of their nine children.
+But tragically between the 1840s and the mid-1850s the family grieved the deaths of six of their nine children.

 As the Civil War loomed, the possibility of men of color joining the Union forces became a reality.
-Jane’s husband joined the Union Army in 1861 as chaplain of the 54th and 55th Massachusetts Regiments.
-In the fight against slavery, Jane and other women relatives of the men of these Black regiments rallied.
-Though segregated, the aid associations, missionary organizations, church groups and the Auxiliary Grand Army of the Republic (GAR) sewing circles raised money, gathered supplies, and aided families.
-Jane founded the Eleventh GAR sewing circle circa 1860.
-Their first meeting was in the home of Ezra and Emma Johnson and included Mrs. Sarah Carter Woodlin, Mrs. Nellie Johnson Backman, Miss Daisy Cole, Mrs. Josephine Carter Smith, Mrs. Emma Handy Wright, Miss Mary Alice Jackson, Mrs. Love Curtis Chamberlain, and Mrs. Jane Ador Major Jackson.
+Jane’s husband joined the Union Army in 1863 and ministered to the 55th Massachusetts Regiment.
+In the fight against slavery, Jane and other women relatives of the New Bedford colored regiments rallied by raising funds, giving aid, sewing and assisting the soldiers’ families.
+Jane was one of the founders of a community sewing circle in New Bedford, circa 1860.
+It was later named the Jane Jackson Sewing Circle.
+Their first meeting was in the home of Ezra and Emma Johnson and the members included Mrs. Sarah Carter Woodlin, Mrs. Nellie Johnson Backman, Miss Daisy Cole, Mrs. Josephine Carter Smith, Mrs. Emma Handy Wright, Miss Mary Alice Jackson, and Mrs. Love Curtis Chamberlain.

-Jane remained an activist throughout her lifetime.
+Jane was an activist but did not live to see her sewing group become the Eleventh Auxiliary Sewing group of the Grand Army of the Republic circa 1900.
 She collapsed on February 5, 1888 while walking through a snowstorm to church.
 She never regained consciousness.
 She is buried in New Bedford’s Oak Grove Cemetery.